CHTC/chtc-website-source/conda-installation.md

 tar -xzf env-name.tar.gz -C env-name

 . env-name/bin/activate
-# run your python script or program
+#run your python script or program
-# python3 hello.py
+#python3 hello.py
 ```
 {: .file}

-## 4. Submit Jobs
+## 5. Submit Jobs

 In your submit file, make sure to have the following:

-- Your executable should be the the file you created in [step 3]()
+- Your executable should be the the file you created in [step 4]()
 - Remember to transfer your primary script and the environment tar.gz file in
 `transfer_input_files`.
 If the tar.gz file is larger than 100MB, please email us
 about different tools for delivering the installation to your jobs.

-# B. Option 2: Install Miniconda Inside Each Job
+# Option 2: Install Miniconda Inside Each Job

 In this approach, rather than copying the Miniconda installation with each job,
 we will copy the Miniconda *installer* and install a new copy of Miniconda with